 CC 696-01 - graduate course / CC-472 - undergraduate course

-ROSARITO PUBLIC DIPLOMACY WORKSHOP (4 credits)
+ROSARITO PUBLIC DIPLOMACY WORKSHOP (4 or 8 credits)

 The Rosarito Public Diplomacy Workshop provides Emerson seniors and graduate students (from any department) the opportunity to study public diplomacy and civic engagement in theory and practice in Los Angeles and Rosarito Beach, (Baja) Mexico.
 Students will meet with change agents and organizations who have successfully engineered grass roots efforts to bridge cultural and political divides between the US and Mexico.
 Special attention will be focused on diverse communication challenges and how politics, economics and culture influence such efforts.

 Students will apply their knowledge in coordinating, planning and implementing a student film festival in Rosarito, Mexico as part of an ongoing post crisis effort to bridge cultures.
 Students will also work on a documentary of the LA and Mexico experience, which highlights themes of public diplomacy and civic engagement.
 Some students will work on production; others will work on promotion and project management.
 The final project will be presented at Emerson and considered for submission to appropriate conferences as an example of a global public diplomacy and civic engagement project.

 The course will be taught by Assoc.
 Professor, J. Gregory Payne.
 The workshop is open to seniors and grad students from any department with a GPA of 3.0 or higher.
 15 students will be chosen to participate in this program.

 During the first week of the program students will live and attend class lectures and guest lectures at ELA, as well as make visits to various public diplomacy agencies and organizations based in Los Angeles.
 These visits will provide students with the opportunity to meet and dialogue with government, NGO and business leaders on challenges of public diplomacy and civic engagement in Southern California and Baja, Mexico.